Books Lola Jones Has Enjoyed

 4 books by Brad Steiger and Sherry Hansen Steiger: Animal Miracles, Horse Miracles, Dog Miracles, and Cat Miracles

 The Universe vs. Alex Woods by Gavin Extence - Brilliant, riveting story, really gets you thinking about how you can create your reality even if you didn't believe in God.

 Great Ocean: The Dalai Lama, An Authorized Biography by Roger Hicks and Ngakpa Chogyam, fascinating true facts about the entire line of Dalai Lamas and this the 14th one.

-My new favorite author is Alexander McCall Smith.
+My favorite author is Alexander McCall Smith.
 His No. 1 Ladies Detective Agency series of novels is set in Botswana, Africa, and follows the adventures of a woman who makes her way as a detective, when such a thing is unheard of in her country.
 This is brilliant stuff.
-The insight, the depth, and the innocent wisdom arising out of sometimes gritty situations, and the inner musings of Mma Ramotswe will bring tears to your eyes, and smiles to your lips every other page.
+The insight, the depth, the innocent wisdom arising out of mundane or gritty situations, and the inner musings of Mma Ramotswe will bring tears to your eyes, and smiles to your lips every other page.
 There is nothing like this anywhere.